JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 3.md

     sudo nano /etc/munin/plugin-conf.d/munin-node

-Now scroll to the bottom of the file & add these configuration settings:
+Now scroll to the bottom of the file and add these configuration settings:

     [mysql_innodb]
     env.warning 0